Padres acquire RHP Yu Darvish in blockbuster trade with Cubs

 “His last season and a half has been as productive as anybody in the game.
 He’s a force,” Preller said Tuesday night.
 “So I think getting back on the phone with him, catching up for a few minutes, really looking forward to being around him every single day again.”

-The Padres got Darvish, catcher Victor Caratini and $3 million from the Cubs for right-hander Zach Davies and four young minor leaguers.
+The Padres got Darvish, catcher Victor Caratini and cash from the Cubs for right-hander Zach Davies and four young minor leaguers.
 The switch-hitting Caratini caught Darvish in Chicago and batted .241 with 16 RBIs last season.

 “We’ve had interest in Victor for a few years now,” Preller said.
 “I think he’s been a guy that, just on his own, we feel like is a quality catching option for us.”